Tremella fuciformis: Taxonomy

-Habitat and distribution
+Distribution and habitat

-Tremella fuciformis is known to be a parasite of Hypoxylon species.
+Tremella fuciformis is known to be a parasite of Hypoxylon, a genus of woodrot pathogens sometimes call "cramp balls."
 Many of these species were reassigned to a new genus, Annulohypoxylon, in 2005 including its preferred host, Annulohypoxylon archeri, the species routinely used in commercial cultivation.
 Following its host, fruit bodies are typically found on dead, attached or recently fallen branches of broadleaf trees.

 The species is mainly tropical and subtropical, but extends into temperate areas in Asia and North America.
 It is known throughout South and Central America, the Caribbean, parts of North America, sub-Saharan Africa, southern and eastern Asia, Australia, New Zealand (although this may be an NZ indigenous species), and the Pacific Islands.

-Economic usage
+Uses

 Tremella fuciformis has been cultivated in China since at least the nineteenth century.
 Initially, suitable wooden poles were prepared and then treated in various ways in the hope that they would be colonized by the fungus.
 This haphazard method of cultivation was improved when poles were inoculated with spores or mycelium.
 Modern production only began, however, with the realization that both the Tremella and its host species needed to be inoculated into the substrate to ensure success.
 The "dual culture" method, now used commercially, employs a sawdust mix inoculated with both fungal species and kept under optimal conditions.
 The most popular species to pair with T. fuciformis is its preferred host, Annulohypoxylon archeri.
 Estimated production in China in 1997 was 130,000 tonnes.
-Tremella fuciformis is also cultivated in other East Asian countries, with some limited cultivation elsewhere.
+T. fuciformis is also cultivated in other East Asian countries, with some limited cultivation elsewhere.

-In Chinese cuisine, Tremella fuciformis is traditionally used in sweet dishes.
+In Chinese cuisine, T. fuciformis is traditionally used in sweet dishes.
 While tasteless, it is valued for its gelatinous texture as well as its supposed medicinal benefits.
 Most commonly, it is used to make a dessert soup called luk mei (六味) in Cantonese, often in combination with jujubes, dried longans, and other ingredients.
 It is also used as a component of a drink and as an ice cream.
 Since cultivation has made it less expensive, it is now additionally used in some savoury dishes.

-In Vietnamese cuisine, it's often used in Chè (Vietnamese pronunciation: [cɛ̂]), a Vietnamese term that refers to any traditional Vietnamese sweet beverage, dessert soup or pudding.
+In Vietnamese cuisine, it is often used in Chè (Vietnamese pronunciation: [cɛ̂]), a Vietnamese term that refers to any traditional Vietnamese sweet beverage, dessert soup or pudding.

-Cosmetic use
+Cosmetics

-Tremella fuciformis extract is used in women's beauty products from China, Korea, and Japan.
+T. fuciformis extract is used in women's beauty products from China, Korea, and Japan.
 The fungus reportedly increases moisture retention in the skin and prevents senile degradation of micro-blood vessels in the skin, reducing wrinkles and smoothing fine lines.
 Other anti-aging effects come from increasing the presence of superoxide dismutase in the brain and liver; it is an enzyme that acts as a potent antioxidant throughout the body, particularly in the skin.
-Tremella fuciformis is also known in Chinese medicine for nourishing the lungs.
+It can also be used for anti-inflammatory purposes.
+The medical benefits that come from this organism are vast, ranging from boosting immune health to lowering heart disease.
+T. fuciformis is also known in Chinese medicine for nourishing the lungs, and increasing the body's yin energy.